karthikprasanna/coc/README.md

 press space to make the king attack the nearby building

-press the keys k, o, l to spawn the troops in three different locations
+press the keys k, o, l to spawn the barbarians in three different locations press the keys f, t, g to spawn the archers in three different locations press the keys h, u, j to spawn the balloons in three different locations

 press r to activate rage spell and press h to activate the heal spell